Public transport ready for the World Cup party

 Ruter and its partners are well prepared.

-Norway’s matches in the group stage
+Norway’s matches

-17 June: Norway faces Iraq
+17 June at 00:00: Norway faces Iraq

 The first group stage match will be shown on the big screen at Ullevaal stadium.
 The subway (the Ring line) will run with extra carriages and until 3:00 AM.